'Everything I Never Told You' is Amazon's book of the year

 It topped the list of 100 good reads, which included fiction and non-fiction works, selected by editors at the online retailer.

 "It is a beautiful book about a family," Sara Nelson, editorial director of books and Kindle at Amazon.com, said about the novel.
-"The characterisations are moving.
+"The characterizations are moving.
 The people are very interesting."

 "All the Light We Cannot See" by Anthony Doerr, a finalist for the National Book Award which will be announced on Nov.
 19 in New York, came in a very close second, followed by the polar expedition story "In the Kingdom of Ice: The Grand and Terrible Polar Voyage of the USS Jeannette" by Hampton Sides at No. 3.